Global effective versions of the Brian\ccon-Skoda-Huneke theorem: Introduction

 \section{Introduction}

-Let $V$ be a reduced $n$-dimensional subvariety of $\C^N$.
+Let $V$ be a reduced algebraic subvariety of $\C^N$ of pure dimension $n$.
 If $F_1, \ldots, F_m$ are polynomials in $\C^N$ with no common zeros on $V$, then by the Nullstellensatz there are polynomials $Q_j$ such that $\sum F_jQ_j=1$ on $V$.
 It was proved by Jelonek, \cite{Jel}, that if $F_j$ have degree at most $d$, then one can find $Q_j$ such that